R 3ISE Courses

 Come join us!
-We provide a forum for critical thinking across the science disciplines.
+We are a community of enthusiasts for critical thinking across the disciplines.
 R

 260.700 - THEORY & PRACTICE OF SCIENCE

 Course on critical thinking across the science disciplines.
 What is science?
 How to distinguish between knowledge, belief or assumptions?
 What makes a scientific revolution?
 What are the limits of science?

 What are sources of error?
 What are the limits of reproducibility in research practice?
 What does it mean to be a responsible scientist?
 What role do errors play in discovery and innovation?

 260.702 FUNDAMENTALS OF BIOMEDICAL REASONING

 What is considered evidence?
 How do we evaluate it for hypothesis testing?
 How do we arrive at decisions in science through analysis, visualization and interpretation of quantitative and qualitative data sets?